-Some of the platform supported by Mednafen include Apple 11/11+, PlayStation One, Sega Genesis, Master System, and Game Gear, Super Nintendo, GameBoy Advanced Neo Geo Pocket, WonderSwam and more.
+Some of the platforms supported by Mednafen include Apple 11/11+, PlayStation One, Sega Genesis, Master System, Game Gear, Super Nintendo, GameBoy Advanced Neo Geo Pocket, WonderSwam, and more.

 Similar to RetroArch, Mednafen does not offer a direct installer.
 You need to move around some files and folders to get it working.
 But unlike RetroArch, Mednafen is much easier to install.

-Other features supported Mednafen include the ability to take screenshots, keymapping, support for both Gamepad and keyboard controls and the ability to record audiovisuals movies in the QuickTime file format.
+Other features include the ability to take screenshots, keymapping, support for both Gamepad and keyboard controls, and the ability to record audiovisual movies in the QuickTime file format.

 The support for ISO files and the ability to emulate TurboGrafx 16-CD / PC Engine CD is what makes Mednafen an excellent choice for playing CD games on your PC.
 For the frontend GUI, you can use Mednaffe or MedGui.

-Some of the popular platforms supported by FB Alpha include Capcom CPS-1-3, cave, Irem M62 and above, Konami, Kaneko 16, Neo-Geo, NMK16, Pacman based hardware, PGM, Sega System 1 & 16 Toaplan 1-2 and more.
-You can read the full list of compatibility on the official website.
-If you want to run FB Alpha on your PSP, you can follow this YouTube video for the step by step workaround guide.
+Some of the popular platforms supported by FB Alpha include Capcom CPS-1-3, cave, Irem M62 and above, Konami, Kaneko 16, Neo-Geo, NMK16, Pacman-based hardware, PGM, Sega System 1 & 16 Toaplan 1-2, and more.

-LaunchBox developers have plenty of resources demonstrating the working of the software on YouTube.
+LaunchBox developers have plenty of resources demonstrating the software’s working on YouTube.

 LaunchBox requires you to set up each emulator once, but it also allows you to operate your game library irrespective of the platform from one interface.

-All of these all-in-one emulators are entirely free to use, and I have tried only to recommend the emulators that are consistently receiving updates from the developers.
+All of these all-in-one emulators for Windows 10 and 11 are free.
+We have tried only to recommend the emulators that consistently receive updates from the developers.

-What’s your pick?
 Have you tried any of these emulators before?
-Do you know a better alternative to these emulators that we probably missed in our research?
-Do let us know your thoughts in the comments below.
+Then, do let us know your thoughts in the comments below.